How to Choose the Right Wood Finish for Your Home

 What Level of Sheen Do You Prefer?

 After deciding whether to use a colourant or a colourless finish, you must decide how much gloss you want.
-In a nutshell, sheen refers to the amount of light reflected by a coated surface.
+In a nutshell, sheen refers to the amount of light reflected by a surface treated with a wood finish.
 Most finishing products vary in sheen from matte or satin to semi- and high-gloss.
 While oils, for example, have a matte or satin sheen, lacquer has a glossy finish.

 Resilience and Durability